Sam Merrill: College career

-In the season opener of his senior year, Merrill had 28 points to help USU defeat Montana State 81–73.
+In the season-opener of his senior year, Merrill had 28 points to help USU defeat Montana State 81–73.
 On February 11, versus CSU, Merrill eclipsed the 2,000-point mark for his career and passed Wayne Estes for third on USU's all-time scoring list.
 He finished with 32 points and five assists in a 75–72 win.
 At the conclusion of the regular season, Merrill was named First Team All-MWC.
-Merrill led USU to another MWC tournament championship, securing the automatic bid to the NCAA Tournament, and was named MWC tournament MVP.
+Merrill led USU to another MWC tournament championship, securing the automatic bid to the NCAA tournament, and was named MWC tournament MVP.
 The tournament was canceled because of the COVID-19 pandemic soon after his final game, where he scored 27 points in a 59–56 upset of San Diego State in the tournament final and hit the game-winning three-pointer with 2.5 seconds remaining.

 Professional career

 Milwaukee Bucks (2020–2021)

 On November 18, 2020, Merrill was selected by the New Orleans Pelicans as the final pick of the 2020 NBA draft.

 On November 24, Merrill was traded to the Milwaukee Bucks as part of a four-team trade involving the Oklahoma City Thunder and the Denver Nuggets.
 He was assigned to the Memphis Hustle of the NBA G League to start the G League season, making his Hustle debut on February 10, 2021.
-In the regular season he played in 30 games for the Bucks and started two while averaging 3.0 points and 1.0 rebound, and shot 44.7% from three, in 7.8 minutes per game.
-On the Bucks playoff run, Merrill appeared in 8 games, averaging 3.8 minutes and 0.6 points and rebounds per game.
-Merrill ended his rookie season as an NBA champion when the Bucks defeated the Phoenix Suns in 6 games in the 2021 NBA Finals.
+In the regular season he played in 30 games for the Bucks and started two while averaging 3.0 points and 1.0 rebounds and shooting 44.7% from three, in 7.8 minutes per game.
+On the Bucks' playoff run, Merrill appeared in 8 games, averaging 3.8 minutes and 0.6 points and rebounds per game.
+Merrill ended his rookie season as an NBA champion when the Bucks defeated the Phoenix Suns in six games in the 2021 NBA Finals.